GenBench/GenBench.github.io/_pages/workshop.md

 ---

 # News
+- **We extended the submission deadline for scholarships, papers & CBT submissions: submit by August 18, AoE!**
 - Thanks to our workshop sponsor Amazon, we'll be giving out a best paper award, and have travel scholarships available for students!
 Apply for the scholarships now: [https://genbench.org/workshop/#scholarships](https://genbench.org/workshop/#scholarships).
 - Our [call for papers](../cfp2024.txt) is online!
 - Delighted to announce the GenBench 2024 Workshop will come back @ EMNLP 2024